Clinics & Inpatient Care Units

 Jerry Teitel, MD

-Dr. Teitel has been medical director of the St. Michael’s Hospital Hemophilia Treatment Centre since its founding in 1983.
+Dr. Teitel has been Medical Director of the St. Michael’s Hospital Hemophilia Treatment Centre since its founding in 1983.
 He received his doctor of medicine from the University of Toronto.
 He later did clinical fellowships in internal medicine and hematology at the University of Toronto, and a research fellowship in coagulation at Harvard University.
-He was then appointed to the medical staff at St. Michael’s Hospital, and to the University of Toronto, where he now holds the rank of professor.
-He served as division head of Hematology and Oncology at St. Michael’s Hospital for 15 years, and he continues as the medical director of the Specialized Complex Care Program.
-He has been president of the Canadian Hematology Society and the Hemophilia and Thrombosis Research Society of North America, and he was the first elected president of the Association of Hemophilia Clinic Directors of Canada.
-He has written or co-authored approximately 100 peer-reviewed articles and book chapters in the field of coagulation and bleeding disorders.
+He was then appointed to the medical staff at St. Michael’s Hospital, and to the University of Toronto, where he now holds the rank of Professor.
+He served as Division Head of Hematology and Oncology at St. Michael’s Hospital for 15 years.
+He has been President of the Canadian Hematology Society and the Hemophilia and Thrombosis Research Society of North America, and he was the first elected President of the Association of Hemophilia Clinic Directors of Canada.
+He has written or co-authored over 100 peer-reviewed articles and book chapters in the field of coagulation and bleeding disorders.

 Michelle Sholzberg, MD

 Dr. Michelle Sholzberg received her MDCM and residency training in Internal Medicine at McGill University and she completed additional postgraduate training in Hematology at the University of Toronto.
-She has also completed a research hemostasis fellowship in Toronto.
-Dr. Sholzberg has a master's of science from the University of Toronto in Clinical Epidemiology and Health Care Research.
-She is a clinical hematologist with a focus on bleeding, co-director of the hemophilia program and is the medical director of the coagulation laboratory at St. Michael’s hospital.
-She is also the co-director of the Hematology-Oncology Clinical Research Group and of the Hematology-Immunology Translational Research Theme.
+She has also completed a research hemostasis fellowship in Toronto and internationally.
+Dr. Sholzberg has a master's of science from the University of Toronto in Clinical Epidemiology and Health Care Research and was awarded the Claire Bombardier award for career promise as a scientist.
+She is a Clinician-Investigator with a focus on bleeding, the interim Division Head of Hematology-Oncology and the Medical Director of the Coagulation Laboratory at St. Michael’s Hospital.
+She is also the Director of the Hematology-Oncology Clinical Research Group and Co-Director of the Hematology-Immunology Translational Research Theme of the Li Ka Shing Knowledge Institute.
 Her research interests include inherited and acquired disorders of hemostasis.
-Currently, she is involved in the study of: prediction tools for perioperative bleeding, quality improvement in care of pregnant women, the appropriateness of coagulation testing and new treatments for immune thrombocytopenia.
+Currently, she is involved in the study of prediction tools for perioperative bleeding, the appropriateness of coagulation testing, the intersection of women’s health and bleeding disorders, COVID-19 coagulopathy and new treatments for immune thrombocytopenia.

 Dr. Jeff Mandel (dentist)